 Advanced features bring intelligence and convenience to your front door

 Of course, Nest Hello is much more than a webcam grafted on to a fancy doorbell.
 The company’s engineers have developed a range of accompanying features that add real value and convenience.
 Two-way talk allows you to converse with callers if you can’t come to the door, and Nest Hello’s speaker and mic both deliver clear audio (if a little sharp).
 Better still, if you’re away from home or simply can’t summon the will for a chat, you can fire-off canned responses from your phone that’ll inform visitors that you can’t come to the door or ask them to leave the parcel on the doorstep.
+You can also answer the door through a Google Home Hub or other Google Assistant smart display.

 We were pleased to see a beautifully clear image with less than a second’s lag.